Special projects and programmes

 -

 Terrorism threatens peace and security, and our fundamental rights and freedoms.
 The threat today is more complex than in the past, and for several years now, serious ideologically motivated crime has contributed to the increased threat to individuals and Swedish interests.
-The Government has therefore drafted a new comprehensive national strategy against both violent extremism and terrorism.
-The strategy takes a long-term approach to work at local, regional, national and international level.
+The Government's comprehensive national strategy against both violent extremism and terrorism takes a long-term approach to work at local, regional, national and international level.
 This type of crime must be prevented and combatted with the full force of society.

 -